NeonHo/CSMLNotebook/GoldBucket/Multi Agent.md

 - Ubuntu 22.04
 - Python 3.9+
 - install `nodejs` first, then use `npm` to install `mermaid-cli`
+- **playwright** As `pyppeteer` is no longer maintained, it recommends using playwright-python as a replacement.
 	- `pyppeteer` is a web automation testing tool implemented in Python that can execute JavaScript scripts.
-- Install a browser first and set the browser path when running.
-- **playwright** As `pyppeteer` is no longer maintained, it recommends using playwright-python as a replacement.
 -